Should you use Magento Community or Enterprise Edition?

 The Enterprise edition is completely backed by the Magento team.
 Subscribers get full support by phone and email.
 Pricing also includes security updates, special features and exclusive product enhancements.

 The cost is $15,550/year.

-Similarities between Magento Community and Enterprise edition
+Similarities Between Magento Community and Enterprise Edition

-Both Magento platforms are open source, has the same core features and are part of the same Magento ecosystem.
+Talking about Magento Enterprise vs Community, both Magento platforms are open source, has the same core features and are part of the same Magento ecosystem.

 In other words, both can take advantage of Magento Connect – the Magento Extension marketplace and use apps to enhance functionality.

 Both Magento Community and Enterprise edition allow you to use webservers API to integrate with different databases.